colindamon/spotr/README.md

 Depending on your internet speed, this command may take a few minutes on first startup as Python dependencies install and services start.

-When finished, the terminal will read "You can now view your Streamlit app in your browser" before giving you the URL to access to application.
-Navigate to `http://0.0.0.0:8501` start SpotR.
+When nearly finished, the terminal will read "Attaching to backend-1, frontend-1".
+Navigate to `http://127.0.0.1:5173/` start SpotR.

 Follow on-screen instructions:
 1. Upload a car image (JPG, PNG)